VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **In ancient Egypt, Priests plucked EVERY hair from their bodies including their eyebrows and eyelashes**
+- ⚡ Daily fun fact: **The Canandian province of New Brunswick had a bloodless war with the US state of Maine in 1839.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">